 - Install ClearVPN on your device (we use macOS as an example in the picture below)

-- Open the app and activate Browse Privately and Securely shortcut.
+- Open the app and activate Secure Browsing mode.

-- That’s it!
+- And That’s all!
 Your online journey is protected and private.

 Let’s Wrap It Up